Last Updated on October 18, 2021 by Chenée Lewis

 - While it’s cooling, brown your butter for the icing, and then mix it with your icing mixture.
 Drizzle the icing over your cooled bars.

-Brown Butter: See my post on how to brown butter for detailed steps and images of the process of browning butter.
+I include instructions in the recipe card below, and you can also see my post on how to brown butter for detailed steps and images of the process of browning butter.
 For this recipe, I’d recommend browning salted butter for the most flavor.

-Clean slicing: For dessert bars in general, it helps if they’re fully solidified before you try to slice them, so that the cuts are nice and clean.
+For dessert bars in general, it helps if they’re fully solidified before you try to slice them, so that the cuts are nice and clean.
 Another great way to get clean cuts is to run your knife under the faucet before each cut!

 Equipment you may need